-Cut a strip off the rootstock and a strip off the scion and sandwich the flat, exposed sides together.
-That’s the side-veneer graft in a nutshell.
+When you cut a strip off the rootstock and a strip off the scion and sandwich the flat, exposed sides together, that’s the side-veneer graft in a nutshell.
 It works on conifers while most other grafts won’t.

 Why You Might Use a Side-Veneer Graft

-- Rootstock and scion of same size, a quarter up to a half inch thick.
-Scion has at least three healthy buds.
+- Rootstock and scion of the same size, a quarter up to a half-inch thick

 - String, a budding rubber, or similar tight binding